 For information on the pre-requisite course, An Overview of Developmental Psychology and Psychopathology, click here.

-To schedule an audition appointment and for further information, contact Coleen Petersen either by email at firstname.lastname@example.org, or by phone 516.323.3320.
+For further information, contact Coleen Petersen either by email at email@example.com, or by phone 516.323.3320.